nubenetes/awesome-kubernetes/docs/ansible.md

 * [opensource.com: A quickstart guide to Ansible 🌟](https://opensource.com/article/19/2/quickstart-guide-ansible) Download the Ansible Automation for SysAdmins guide.
 * [opensource.com: 7 things you can do with Ansible right now](https://opensource.com/article/20/9/ansible) If Ansible's inclusion as a leader on the Forrester Wave report piqued your interest, here are some ways the automation solution can simplify your life.
 * [medium.com: The Ultimate Guide for Ansible Total Domination 🌟](https://medium.com/the-programming-hub/the-ultimate-guide-for-ansible-total-domination-e70bdfc11175)
+* [opensource.com: Integrate your calendar with Ansible to avoid schedule conflicts 🌟](https://opensource.com/article/20/10/calendar-ansible) Make sure your automation workflow's schedule doesn't conflict with something else by integrating a calendar app into Ansible.

 ##  Red Hat Ansible Automation Platform
 - [redhat.com: Red Hat Ansible Automation Platform Enhancements and New Certified Ansible Content Collections Refine the Automation Experience to Drive Business Imperatives](https://www.redhat.com/en/about/press-releases/red-hat-ansible-automation-platform-enhancements-and-new-certified-ansible-content-collections-refine-automation-experience-drive-business-imperatives) Ready-to-use, curated automation for a wide range of platforms, public clouds, network and security technologies help organizations more easily get started with the latest trusted automation